-Language Targets Morphology Pro- forward/for Op- against -Or/-Er: a person who pro someone/something Because of this, the U.S. Army Corps of Engineers shut down the pro ject to pro tect the environment.
-People have a number of reasons for op posing this idea.
+Language Tangata Language Targets Morphology Pro- forward/for Op- against -Or/-Er: a person who protect someone/something Because of this, the U.S. Army Corps of Engineers shut down the pro ject to pro tect the environment.
+People have a number of reasons for opposing this idea.
 In We are Water Protectors, the Indigenous people are the protectors of water against the Dakota Access Pipeline.
 Create your own sentences using the prefix (pro-, op-) and suffix (-or/-er): Mis- in a way that is bad or wrong Un- giving negative or opposite meaning In We are Water Protectors, humans have mistreated our Mother Earth.
 Now the black snake is here.
-Its venom burns the land and courses through the water, making it un fit to drink.
-Create your own sentence using the prefix: Create your own sentence using the prefix: Syntax Verb tense Meaning Past tense Describes things that have already happened.
+Its venom burns the land and courses through the water, making it unfit to drink.
+Create your own sentence using the prefix: Create your own sentence using the prefix: 0 Syntax Verb tense Meaning Past tense Describes things that have already happened.
 Present tense Describes things that are happening right now .
 Future tense Describes things that will happen.
-Sentence written in the past: The Yurok Tribe took a stand in 2019 when they decided to officially recognize the Klamath River as a person!
-Create sentences in the past, present or future tense:
+Sentence written in the past: The Yurok Tribe took a stand in 2019 when the ney decid ed to officially recog nize the Klamath River as a person Create sentences in the past, present or future tense: